dekarrin/ictiobus/README.md

 an experimental learning system and secondarily the parser generator used as the parser for a scripting language in the tunaquest text adventure engine.

-The name `ictiobus` comes from the latin name for the buffalo fish.
+The name `ictiobus` comes from the Latin name for the buffalo fish.
 The buffalo (as in the non-fish kind) is related to the bison, and `bison` is a popular parser-generator.
 That, combined with the fact that the name `ictiobus` doesn't seem likely to be confused with other tools, is why the name was chosen.

 ## Using Ictiobus

-Ictiobus is used to develop parsers and other tools for languages.
-This allows new languages to be created and programs written in Go to easily generate a parser for that language, enabling the creation of new scripting languages.
-In theory its output could be plugged into a modern compiler middle end or back end, but this is not the intent and its really mostly for designing your own quick scripting languages.
+Ictiobus is used to generate parsers and other tools for languages.
+This allows new languages to be created for use within programs written in Go; it lets you create new scripting languages!
+In theory, its output could be plugged into a modern compiler middle end or back end, but this is not the intent; its main purposes is to help you design and use your own scripting languages.

 ### Overview: Creating Scripting Languages